tonyc0903/WebScraping/README.md

 # WebScraping
 Some trivial web scraping projects

-Newegg - scraped site for daily and tomorrow's deals
+Newegg - scraped site for daily and next daily deals

 Napal Valley Wineries - Scraped site for all the wineries names, phones and websites and export it to excel